TempAqua/TempAqua_App/README.md

 2. In QGIS, open the plugin library and search for **qfield sync**.
 Select the plugin in the list and click on **Install**.

+3. Add required python libraries
+   - Open OSGeo4W shell (packed with QGIS in the start menu)
+   - Use Python’s pip to install the libraries:
+     - `pip install -U python-dotenv`
+   - Re-launch QGIS

 ## Get the Code